Cycle (magazine)

-Cycle was an American motorcycling enthusiast magazine, published from the early 1950s through the early 1990s.
+Cycle was an American motorcycling enthusiast magazine, published from April 1950 through October 1991.
 During its heyday, in the 1970s and 1980s, it had a circulation of more than 500,000 and was headquartered in Westlake Village, California, near the canyon roads of the Santa Monica Mountains, where Cycles editors frequently road tested and photographed test bikes.

 History

 Cycle was founded by Robert E. Petersen of Trend Inc. and Petersen Publishing, which also published Hot Rod and Motor Trend magazines.
 Petersen sold Cycle to Floyd Clymer in July 1953.
 In an anniversary issue of Cycle, his editorial approach was summed up as, "[He] never met a motorcycle he didn't like.
 Clymer owned Cycle until 1966, when he sold the publication to the New York-based publishing company Ziff-Davis Publications, which owned it through the mid-1980s.
 CBS, which also owned Cycles main competitor, Cycle World, purchased Cycle in 1985; Diamandis Communications owned both magazines for a short time in 1988.
 In April of that year both were sold to Hachette Filipacchi Media U.S. The company folded the magazine to focus on its other magazine, Cycle World.